masak/alma/spec/05-functions.md

 _Functions_ are independent chunks of program code. _Calling_ or _invoking_ a function causes its code to run.
-A function has zero or more _parameters_, which are bound to _arguments_ from a call expression.
-If the function body finishes normally, a value may be returned from the function; this value then becomes the value of the call expression that invoked the function.
+A function has zero or more _parameters_, variables which become bound to _arguments_ passed from a call expression.
+A function's body may finish _normally_ or _abruptly_.
+If it finishes normally, a value is returned from the function; this is then the value of the call expression that invoked the function.

 ## 5.1 Function calls

-Call expressions were described in section 2.8 "Call expressions";
+Call expressions are described in section 2.8 "Call expressions";
 syntactically, a call expression consists of a _callable expression_ followed by a (parentheses-enclosed) list of _operands_, which are also expressions.
-At the time of evaluating the call expression, the following steps happen:
+At the time of evaluating the call expression, these steps happen:

 * The callable expression is fully evaluated into a value.
-* This value is confirmed to be a function, or more precisely a value which implements the invocation protocol; if not, then an exception is signaled at runtime and evaluation stops.
+* This value is confirmed to be a function, or more precisely a value which implements the invocation protocol; if not, an exception is signaled at runtime, and evaluation stops.
 * All of the operands are evaluated, left-to-right, into values called _arguments_.
 * The `call` method of the invocation protocol is invoked, with an array of the arguments.
-    * Parameter binding happens, explained in the next section.
+    * Parameter binding happens, explained in section 5.8.
 If successful, this results in an extended environment.
-    * The function's body is run.
-This is explained in section 5.3 "Function body".
+    * The function's body is run in the extended environment.
+This is explained in section 5.9 "Function body".
-    * Eventually, control might return normally, in which case a value is returned.
+    * Eventually, control might return normally, in which case a value is also returned.
 This value is then the value of entire call expression.
-This is explained in section 5.4 "Returning from a function".
+This is explained in section 5.10 "Returning from a function".

-This describes a "call-by-value" convention, in which only values are passed from call sites to functions; that is, the operand expressions are entirely evaluated at the call site, and then the resulting values are passed.
+This describes a "call-by-value" convention, in which only values are passed from call sites to functions.
+The operand expressions are entirely evaluated at the call site, and then the resulting values are passed.

-Operator expressions, although syntactically different, can be seen as syntactic sugar for the above call expressions.
-This is true both for built-in operators and user-defined ones.
+Operator expressions, although syntactically different, can be viewed as syntactic sugar for the above call expressions.

 Both in the case of call expressions and in the case of operator expressions, if the callable expression (statically) resolves to a macro, then macro